 The method for determining dividends is based on objective quantifications, to the extent practicable.
 Actual dividends are to be consistent with policy contracts, this Policy and applicable law.
 This Policy would be applied consistently over time.

 All participating policies are eligible for ownership dividends.
 These dividends may be paid based on the overall earnings of the Company and when the Company has a strong capital position at the time an ownership dividend is being considered and into the foreseeable future.
-Ownership dividends are paid at the discretion of the Board of Directors, based on the recommendation of Management, and may be credited in any manner deemed appropriate by the Company.
+Ownership dividends are paid at the sole discretion of the Board of Directors, based on the recommendation of Management, and may be credited in any manner deemed appropriate by the Company.

-Dividends are declared at the discretion of the Board of Directors in accordance with this Policy and applicable law.
-This Policy has been established by the Board of Directors and is subject to amendment from time to time at the discretion of the Board of Directors.
+Dividends are declared at the sole discretion of the Board of Directors in accordance with this Policy and applicable law.
+This Policy has been established by the Board of Directors and is subject to amendment from time to time at the sole discretion of the Board of Directors.
 The principal factors that may cause the Board of Directors to review and amend this Policy include, corporate restructuring, regulatory or legislative changes, material unanticipated events, or clarification of this Policy.